-Companies often transfer trade receivables to fund working capital and liquidity needs.
-Examples of such transfers include asset factoring arrangements and transfers of assets (often trade accounts receivables) to bank-sponsored commercial paper conduits and are sometimes referred to as securitizations.
+Companies often transform liquid assets into securities that can be sold or transferred to fund working capital and liquidity needs.
+Examples include asset factoring arrangements and transfers of assets (often trade accounts receivables) to bank-sponsored commercial paper conduits.
+There are sometimes referred to as securitizations.

-Recent amendments to the accounting guidance governing such transactions have significantly altered the accounting analysis of trade receivable transfers, making it more likely that many structures used to affect such transfers will be accounted for as secured borrowings.
+Accounting guidance governing such transactions has significantly altered the way trade receivable transfers are analyzed.
+Many structures used to effect such transfers likely will be accounted for as secured borrowings.

 The accounting governing securitization structures can be difficult to interpret and apply and may inadvertently limit future financing.
 For example:

 - Certain commonly used structures may need to be accounted for as a borrowing as opposed to a sale.

 - Collections of any deferred purchase price in a securitization transfer may need to be recorded as a financing cash flow as opposed to an operating cash flow.

 A company considering securitization transfers should:

 - Determine whether your business needs to maintain operational control over the assets transferred and evaluate whether that operational control will preclude sale treatment under the accounting guidance.

 - Understand the cash flow classification impacts of the transaction and whether operating cash flow treatment of future collection may be acceptable.